-2. The Mahler Academy 2019 is open for students of the following instruments: violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone and timpani.
+2. The Mahler Academy 2020 is open for students of the following instruments: violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, timpani, percussion, harp, accordeon and saxophone.

 3. Participants will be divided in different groups, with different date of arrival and stay in Bolzano.

 4. Participants must not have a permanent work as orchestra member or music professor.

 5. Online registration for the master classes entails sending the correctly completed registration form, to the office of the Foundation exclusively through our website under the menu item “Admissions”.